 Center for Information Technology

-Acting Scientific Director, Center for Information Technology
+Chief Information Officer (CIO), Center for Information Technology

 Director, Office of IT Services Management, Center for Information Technology

-As the Director of the Office of Information Technology Services Management at the Center for Information Technology (CIT), Xavier Soosai oversees ten service areas and the delivery of scientific research and business operations across the institutes and centers (ICs) at NIH.
+As the Director of the Office of Information Technology Services of the Center for Information Technology (CIT), Soosai oversees ten service areas and the delivery of scientific research and business operations across the institutes and centers (ICs) at NIH.
 This includes maintaining the high-performance computing environment used by NIH intramural scientists; maintaining NIH’s secure, high-speed network; ensuring the viability and availability of collaboration services, compute hosting and storage services, identity and access management services, service desk support, and more for the NIH community.